 At 6:15am the Japanese began firing at the A Company perimeter from the south and northeast.
 The Australians realized they were surrounded and caught in a crossfire and were unable to patrol beyond the perimeter with enemy positions only 140 meters away.
 During the night, further attempts were made to land ammunition and supplies on the beach, but these were not successful.
 All night long the beach and perimeter were swept with murderous fire, and the stranded barges were continuously the target of intensive bursts from machine guns.
 The troops manning the small perimeter were attacked many times, but they gallantly resisted all Japanese attempts to break their line.
 Ammunition began to run out, and it was decided to withdraw the force.

 On June 9, 1944, in the early hours, the Japanese made a heavy counterattack that penetrated the perimeter and forced the Australians to withdraw near the beach.
 Meanwhile, the 42nd Landing Craft Company was sent to rescue them, and despite increased enemy fire managed to withdraw 60 men.
 During the night, further attempts were made to take off the remainder, but only partial success was achieved.

-On June 10, 1944 under cover of a heavy bombing attack and a continuous artillery barrage, craft made the beach in the late afternoon and during that night the withdrawal was completed.
-The Japanese strength had been greater than was anticipated, and they were able to reinforce the threatened area quickly.
-In the many vicious attacks on the perimeter the Japanese suffered heavily from the fire of Australians fighting one of the toughest defensive actions of the Bougainville campaign.
+On June 10, 1944 in the late afternoon, under cover of a heavy bombing attack and a continuous artillery barrage, landing craft reach the beach and during that night the withdrawal was completed.
+The Japanese strength was greater than anticipated, and they were able to reinforce the area quickly.
+In the many vicious attacks on the perimeter the Japanese suffered heavily from Australians’ fire in one of the toughest defensive actions of the Bougainville campaign.
 After Porton, the Japanese became very aggressive and ambushed Australian supply routes.